-4.2 Metric heterogeneity
+Metric heterogeneity

-Macroecology has seen its metrics blooming these last decades, in search of a multiparametric indexes taking into account all the components of an ecosystem, as do the composite indicators (e.g. the red list index, Stuart H. M. Butchart et al. 2007; biodiversity change indexes, Normander et al. 2012).
-The latter have proven very effective in order to assess conservation policies and are able to synthesize the ecosystem complexities.
-This has been especially the case for the birds, who are of great interest in assessing the dynamic of ecosystem health (Fraixedas et al. 2020).
-Thus, studies focusing only on macroecological metrics are less common than expected.
-Coupled with the need of spatial replicates, studying the link between the trend of classical macroecological metrics and spatio-temporal scales still needs to be explored.
+In contrast to macroecology, applied ecology has offered multiparametric indices that aim to reflect multiple components of an ecosystem, the so-called composite indicators.
+Examples are the red list index (Stuart H. M. Butchart et al. 2007) or biodiversity change indices (Normander et al. 2012).
+The latter have proven effective for conservation policies (REF).
+For birds, these indices have been widely used (see review by Fraixedas et al. 2020), while the use of simpler macroecological indices (e.g. species richness, beta diversity) is uncommon.

-5 Future directions
+Future directions

-In order to find general patterns and reliable results about spatio-temporal scaling of biodiversity trends, replications are needed.
-That is, iteratively computing trends of biodiveristy at certain scales across the globe.
-However, out of 17 papers, 5 were located in North America and 12 in Europe.
-This is a striking example of the well-known lack of studies outside Europe and, to a lesser degree, North America (Fraixedas et al. 2020).
-Yet, biodiversity dynamic across scales in Europe is not representative of global dynamic, especially due to the lesser ecosystem representations, the variations in anthropization, conservation policies etc. Thus, studies replicating the computation of trends at several spatio-temporal scales are needed outside of Europe if one wants to understand the scaling of global biodiversity dynamic.
-These non-european studies are even more needed when working at spatial grains the size or greater than Europe because in this case, spatial replication means having data about other continents.
+A striking but expected (see Meyer et al. 2018), was the lack of studies form outside of the high-income global North.
+Out of 17 papers, 5 were located in North America and 12 in Europe.
+This is gap was also reported by Fraixedas et al. (2020).
+Yet, biodiversity dynamic in Europe may not be representative of global dynamic, and studies of biodiversity trends at several spatio-temporal scales are needed outside of Europe.
+These studies are needed on local grains, as well as at the spatial grain of continents (e.g. as has been done by Alroy 2015 for amphibians and reptiles).

-Even if a consensus exists about the importance of spatial grains, the final spatial grain of the metric computed is not always specified.
-One should consider the way the metric is computed, e.g. if it was summed, modeled, averaged over the sampling units.
-According to the method, the spatial grain can vary from the sampling unit to the sampling extent and even more if extrapolation methods are used.
-This may seem trivial but given the importance of spatial scaling of biodiversity patterns (Storch and Gaston 2004), one has to expect that it will be also important for its dynamic (e.g. Chase et al. 2019).
-By specifying systematically the spatial grain according to the metric used to compute the trend, study of scaling biodiversity trends would be facilitated.
+The spatial grain of biodiversity trends is critical, yet this has not always been specified in the articles.
+One should consider the way a metric was computed, e.g. if it was summed, modeled, averaged over the sampling units.
+According to the method, the spatial grain can vary from the sampling unit to the sampling extent.
+Given the importance of spatial scaling of biodiversity patterns (Storch and Gaston 2004), one has to expect that it will be also important for its dynamic (e.g. Chase et al. 2019).
+We thus argue that authors should pay extra attention to specifying the spatial grain for every metric of biodiversity trends.